 4. Staying Safe as a Single Woman

-Basically, although 99% of the time you will be absolutely fine, as a guest it’s always a good idea to have some kind of back up in place, like a contact or the address of a hostel.
+Basically, although 99% of the time you’ll be absolutely fine, as a guest it’s always a good idea to have some kind of back up in place, like a friend of a friend that lives in the city or the address of a hostel.

 Bear In Mind…